Marko Janković (footballer, born 1995): Partizan

 On 15 June 2016, Janković joined his parent club Partizan on a season-long loan.
 He wore the number 95 shirt and made his competitive debut on 14 July in a 0–0 home draw with Zagłębie Lubin in the first leg of the UEFA Europa League second qualifying round.
 On 6 November, Janković netted his first official goal for Partizan, opening the scoring in an eventual 4–0 home league win over Novi Pazar.
 In his first campaign with Partizan, Janković helped the club win the double.

 On 14 September 2017, Janković scored the opening goal in a 1–1 away draw against Swiss club Young Boys in the Europa League group stage.
 He finished the 2017–18 season with 42 appearances in all competitions and scored seven goals in the process.

 On 10 November 2018, Janković made his 100th competitive appearance for Partizan in a 2–0 home league victory over Radnik Surdulica.
 Upon leaving Partizan, he forgave at least €160,000 worth of unpaid salary.

 SPAL

 On 31 January 2019, Janković signed a contract with Serie A side SPAL lasting until June 2022, in a transfer worth €1.8 million.
 Only half of the transfer fee went to Partizan, as the other 50% of the fee went to Olympiacos due to a percentage clause from his previous transfer from Olympiacos to Partizan.
 On 15 January 2021, Janković and SPAL mutually agreed to part ways.

-Crotone (loan)

 On 31 January 2020, Janković joined Serie B club Crotone on loan until 30 June 2020.